|Teaching vs Training|

 By Dan Vis

-Note: This week, I'm reposting a popular article from a few months back.
-It's the perfect introduction to the Explosion Blueprint challenge we're offering this month.
-To learn more about training, and how to transform your church into a true training center, be sure to sign up for the challenge.
-It's free!
+Note: This week, I'm reposting an old classic from our archives at FAST.
+It's the perfect introduction to this month's featured class: The Explosion Blueprint.
+To learn more about training, and how to transform your church into a true training center, be sure to sign up for this class.
+Grab it while it's free!

 Over the years, I've become more and more convinced that one of our greatest problems today in the area of discipling is our failure to understand the difference between teaching and training.
 While both have a place in raising up workers, making disciples is primarily a process of training.
 Teaching will never accomplish what's needed.